Forging Linguistic Identities Conference

 Proposals

 The scope of the conference is not limited by region, language or time period.
-Proposals involving languages taught by the Department of Languages, Literatures & Cultures (ASL, Arabic, Chinese, French, German, Ancient Greek, Biblical and Modern Hebrew, Italian, Japanese, Latin, Portuguese, Russian, Spanish and Swahili) are especially encouraged.
-Proposals are welcomed across disciplines, from scholars of languages and literatures, education, geography, history, psychology, anthropology and sociology.
+Proposals involving languages taught by the Department of Languages, Literatures & Cultures (ASL, Arabic, Chinese, French, German, Ancient Greek, Biblical and Modern Hebrew, Italian, Japanese, Latin, Portuguese, Russian, and Spanish) are especially encouraged.
+Proposals are welcomed across disciplines, including languages and literatures, education, geography, history, psychology, anthropology and sociology.

-Please send an abstract of 250 words by email to: Prof. Francisco Martínez Ibarra ().
+Please send an abstract of 250 words, excluding references, by email to: Prof. Francisco Martínez Ibarra ().
 Please include your name, institution affiliation, day telephone and email address.
 Please note that conference papers must be in English or ASL and limited to 20 minutes.

 Faculty of all ranks, as well as graduate students, are encouraged to participate.
-We will offer discounted hotel rooms near campus, and a graduated scale of conference fees.
+We will offer discounted hotel rooms near campus.